Young-Onset Alzheimer’s (Early-Onset Alzheimer’s)

 Get emergency care if you or a loved one has serious thoughts of suicide or harming others.

-Young-onset Alzheimer’s disease (sometimes called early-onset Alzheimer’s) is when Alzheimer’s affects a person younger than 65 years of age.
+Young-onset Alzheimer dementia is a medical condition.
+It is a disease of the brain and a form of dementia.
+This condition is sometimes called early-onset Alzheimer’s disease or Alzheimer’s disease.
+Young-onset dementia affects a person younger than 65 years of age.
 People who have young-onset Alzheimer’s may develop symptoms as early as their 30s or 40s, but most are in their 50s or 60s.

 Take care of yourself